 Health Benefits of Pine Needles

 Pine needles are most well known for the respiratory support they provide so well.
 They can help both in the prevention and the treatment of respiratory ailments.
 Pine needles are an expectorant, which means they works to draw phlegm and mucus up and out of the lungs.
-They’ve also been used successfully to draw out toxins or objects embedded it the skin.
+They’ve also been used successfully to draw out toxins or objects embedded in the skin.

 When taken internally, pine soothes inflammation and relieves coughs.
-Pine is also a potent natural antiseptic, antibacterial, antimicrobial and extremely high in antioxidants, including Vitamin C. In fact, there’s about 5 times more Vitamin C in pine needles than in oranges and lemons!
+Pine is also a potent natural antiseptic, antibacterial, antiviral, antimicrobial and extremely high in antioxidants, including Vitamin C. In fact, there’s about 5 times more Vitamin C in pine needles than in oranges and lemons!

 In fact, pine needles have something called shikimic acid, which is the main crude ingredient in Tamiflu!